IPS-LMU/The-EMU-SDMS-Manual/_book/emuR_funcs.md

 ### Legacy EMU databases

 For people transitioning to `emuR` from the legacy EMU system, `emuR` provides a function for converting existing legacy EMU databases to the new `emuDB` format.
-R Example \@ref(rexample:emuRpackageDetailsConvLegacy) shows how to convert a legacy database that is part of the demo data provided by the `emuR` package.
+The R code snippet below shows how to convert a legacy database that is part of the demo data provided by the `emuR` package.